 GERALD DAVIDSON AND THE COUNTRY VERSATILES

-Born in Plattsville, Ont. the second of ten children born to Elva & Lee Davidson at the age of twelve performed for dances and was paid $7.00 per night, Gerald took piano lessons befor picking up the Guitar.
+Born in Plattsville, Ontario the second of ten children born to Elva & Lee Davidson at the age of twelve performed for dances and was paid $7.00 per night, Gerald took piano lessons befor picking up the Guitar.
 Gerald played piano in his dads band for about two years befor singing and playing guitar until he was twenty one.
 Gerald performed vaudeville shows at the Capital Theater in Woodstock, with Tommy Hunter in the late 50's and 60's.

 Gerald also played on all the local T. V. stations, CFPL-London, CKCO-Kitchener, CKNX-Wingham, and CKVR-Barrie and most local radio stations.
 Gerald became a regular on Circle 8 Ranch, on CKNX-Wingham in the late 50's. he also performed with Al Cherney on Western Round Up, a show that was also done in Wingham. he performed on many of the CKNX Barn Dances.